-Ronald Mulkearn was one of the most revered bishops of his time, serving the Catholic Church for decades spanning from 1956 to 1997.
+Ronald Mulkearns was one of the most revered bishops of his time, serving the Catholic Church for decades spanning from 1956 to 1997.

-However, Bishop Ronald Mulkearn was not the man he appeared to be.
+However, Bishop Ronald Mulkearns was not the man he appeared to be.

 He did nothing to stop them – in fact, he made it his mission to protect these sex offenders in the interests of the Church’s reputation.

 Mulkearns’ moral compass was broken.

 This man was charged with a leadership position within an organisation responsible for the children within its care.

 He chose to protect paedophiles instead of helping the powerless victims.

 He chose to allow these criminals the chance to offend more innocent children.

 He chose the church’s ‘brand image’ over the responsibilities of his position.

 Bishop Ronald Mulkearns was ordained a priest in 1956 and became Bishop of Ballarat in 1971.
 He served as bishop for 26 years before retiring in 1997.